 Payment is due the first day of the semester.
 Payments received at the Cashier's Office by 4:30 p.m.
 Monday to Friday will be considered in that day's business.
 Check and credit card payments made through the Bill and Payment system must be completed by 10:30 p.m. to be considered in that day's business.
 To confirm receipt of payment and balance due on account, go to Patriot Web.

 In person at Cashier's window only, Cashier's Office, SUB I, Room 1501

 Online, in person, mail or drop box.
 Make check payable to George Mason University, with student ID number written on front.
 Third-party checks are not accepted.
 Checks must be payable in U.S. dollars.
 A $50 return check fee will be charged for checks returned unpaid by the bank for any reason.

 Online only.
 Visa, MasterCard, American Express or Discover Card.
-There is a 2.75 percent convenience fee for credit card payments, which is nonrefundable.
+There is a 2.85 percent convenience fee for credit card payments, which is nonrefundable.
 A $50 returned item fee will be charged for credit or debit card reversals (charge-backs).

 Bill and Payment system, on-line checks or credit cards